bareos/bareos/docs/manuals/en/new_main_reference/source/chapter26/plugins.rst

 Solaris (USCSI ioctl interface):

-The user running the storage daemon needs the following additional privileges: :raw-latex:`\index[sd]{Platform!Solaris!Privileges}`
+The user running the storage daemon needs the following additional privileges: :index:`[TAG=Platform->Solaris->Privileges] <triple: Platform; Solaris; Privileges>`

 -  :option:`PRIV_SYS_DEVICES` (see privileges(5))

 If you are running the storage daemon as another user than root (which has the :option:`PRIV_SYS_DEVICES` privilege), you need to add it to the current set of privileges.
 This can be set up by setting this either as a project for the user, or as a set of extra privileges in the SMF definition starting the storage daemon.
 The SMF setup is the cleanest one.

 For SMF make sure you have something like this in the instance block:

 .. code-block:: sh
    :caption:

     <method_context working_directory=":default"> <method_credential user="bareos" group="bareos" privileges="basic,sys_devices"/> </method_context>